Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

             }' https://api-gw-service-nmn.local/apis/sls/v1/hardware
         ```

-2. Create a new `MgmtSwitchConnector` object in SLS.
+1. (`ncn#`) Create a new `MgmtSwitchConnector` object in SLS.

-    The `MgmtSwitchConnector` connector is used by the `hms-discovery` job to determine which management switch port the node's BMC is connected to.
+    The `MgmtSwitchConnector` connector is used by the `hms-discovery` job to determine which management switch port is connected to the node's BMC.
 The SLS requires the following information:

-    - The management switch port that the new node's BMC is connected to
+    - The management switch port that is connected to the new node's BMC
     - `Xname`: The component name (xname) for the `MgmtSwitchConnector` in the form of `xXcCwWjJ`
       - `X` is the rack number
       - `C` is the chassis
-        - If the destination `LeafBMC` switch is within an standard rack this should be `0`
+        - If the destination `LeafBMC` switch is within a standard rack, then this should be `0`
-        - If the destination `LeafBMC` switch is located within a air-cooled chassis in an EX2500 cabinet, then this should be `4`
+        - If the destination `LeafBMC` switch is located within an air-cooled chassis in an EX2500 cabinet, then this should be `4`
       - `W` is the rack U position of the management network leaf switch
       - `J` is the switch port number
     - `NodeNics`: The component name (xname) of the new node's BMC; this field is an array in the payloads below, but should only contain one element
-      - `VendorName`: this field varies depending on the OEM for the management switch; for example, if the BMC is plugged into port 36 of the switch the following vendor names could apply:
+      - `VendorName`: This field varies depending on the OEM for the management switch; for example, if the BMC is plugged into switch port 36, then the following vendor names could apply:
       - Aruba leaf switches use this format: `1/1/36`
       - Dell leaf switches use this format: `ethernet1/1/36`